rvsingh-gpsw/imu-analysis/README.md

 This will generate the libIMUAnalysis.a file.

-## Compile the library and the executable
+## Compile the library, the executable and the tests

 ```
 > mkdir build